chk-code/cdnd-05-3dinpainting/README.md

   callbackUrl: 'http://localhost:3000/callback'
 }
 ```
+### Known issues Frontend
+There are some issues related to React Frontned, which are currently open:
+- [ ] Blue Login Button on Login Screen will not forward to Home Screen and Auth0
+- [ ] Timings: Due to conversion opf images, it needs time.
+Therefore do not press Convert or zip too fast
+- [ ] Refresh of data does not work properly in the React frontend, when Job convert is pressed

 ## Backend
 The backend code in the `backend` folder is deployed automatically after each push to the dev/master branch via TravisCI.
 All resources in the application are defined in the "serverless.yml" file.
 It uses the serverless architecture.